Last update: 05.30.2019

-Best VPN for school: factors you should consider
+Best VPN for school: what you should consider

-If you use multiple devices such as smartphones, laptops, desktops or else, ensure to go for a VPN that is available 24/7 on different operating systems, including iOS, Android, Windows or macOS.
+If you use multiple devices such as smartphones, laptops, and desktops, make sure to go for a VPN is compatible different operating systems, including iOS, Android, Windows, or macOS.

-If you’re not a computer wizard, go for a VPN that is quick and easy to use.
+If you’re not a computer wizard, go for a VPN tha’s quick and easy to use.
 Make sure it has an intuitive interface, too.

-Trust me on this – you will need a fast internet connection for numerous tasks you have to embark on, so a speedy VPN connection is kinda a must.
+Trust us on this – you’ll need a fast internet connection for the numerous tasks you have to embark on, so a speedy VPN connection is a must.

-The school administrator may realize students are using VPNs to access school Wi-Fi.
 This may cause the school to block your newly discovered way out.
 It can be inconvenient since you may need to discuss a group project with a friend on Facebook or even Snapchat.
-In this case, you need to mask your virtual private network traffic to look as it is a regular web browser traffic.
-This can be done by using stealth VPN to cover your usual stream of traffic, so it is not identifiable.
+In this case, you need to mask your VPN traffic to make it look as regular web browser traffic.